Symplectic cacti, virtualization and Berenstein-Kirillov groups

-We have to apply an $\gls{r3}$ contractor operator to $H^{x,1}$ (and to every vertex of $\textsf{B}^{x,1}$) to transform the non-admissible column into an admissible one: a pair of symmetric entries in each vertex of $\textsf{B}^{x,1}$ will be deleted, the top and bottom cells of that column will be emptied and the remaining entries will be placed in order.
-Let $\textsf{B}^{x,1,-}$ be the new crystal of KN skew tableaux isomorphic to $\textsf{B}^{x,1}$, and let $H^{x,1,-}$ be its highest weight element (it two has fewer boxes than $H^{x,1}$).
-Note the number of the column where $\gls{r3}$ acts is the same for every vertex of $\textsf{B}^{x,1}$.
-Fill the empty entries with \textit{red letters} $\re r_1<\re r'_1$, with $\re r_1$ on the top and $\re r'_1$ on the bottom, where in the complete $SJDT_j$ slide, the $B.2$ case appears and has created a non-admissible column such that $ \re r_1$ is strictly larger than any entry of $U_{x,1}$, and $\re r'_1$ is strictly smaller than any entry of $V_{x,1}$. $V_{x,1}$ is filled with the entries of $U_x$ already slid and with all primed purple letters.
-The cell with the red letter $\re r_1$ was the cell of $U_x$ where the complete $SJDT_j$ slide started and the B.2 case appeared with the creation of a non-admissible column.
+We have to apply an $\gls{r3}$ contraction relation to $H^{x,1}$ (and to every vertex of $\textsf{B}^{x,1}$) to transform the non-admissible column into an admissible one: a pair of symmetric entries in each vertex of $\textsf{B}^{x,1}$ will be deleted, the top and bottom cells of that column will be emptied and the remaining entries will be placed in order.
+Fill the empty entries with \textit{red letters} ${\re \textbf{r}_1} <{\re \textbf{r}'_1}$, with $\re \textbf{r}_1$ on the top and $\re \textbf{r}'_1$ on the bottom, where in the complete $SJDT_j$ slide, the $\text{B}.2$ case appears and has created a non-admissible column such that $ \re \textbf{r}_1$ is strictly larger than any entry of $U_{x,1}$, and $\re \textbf{r}'_1$ is strictly smaller than any entry of $V_{x,1}$. $V_{x,1}$ is filled with the entries of $U_x$ already slid and with all primed purple letters.
+The cell with the red letter $\re \textbf{r}_1$ was the cell of $U_x$ where the complete $SJDT_j$ slide started and the B.2 case appeared with the creation of a non-admissible column.

-Let $U_{x,1,+}$ be the standard tableau obtained by adding the red letter $\re r_1$ to $U_{x,1}$, and let $V_{x,1,+}$ be the standard tableau obtained by adding the primed red letter $\re r'_1$ to $V_{x,1}$ in the manner described,
+Let $U_{x,1,+}$ be the standard tableau obtained by adding the red letter $\re \textbf{r}_1$ to $U_{x,1}$, and let $V_{x,1,+}$ be the standard tableau obtained by adding the primed red letter $\re \textbf{r}'_1$ to $V_{x,1}$ in the manner described,

-We keep applying complete $SJDT_j$ slides to entries of $U_{x,1,+}$, from the largest to the smallest, to rectify $H^{x,1,-}$, so the cell $\re r_1$ will be the first to slide outwards and become an outer corner.
+We keep applying complete $SJDT_j$ slides to entries of $U_{x,1,+}$, from the largest to the smallest, to rectify $H^{x,1,-}$, so the cell $\re \textbf{r}_1$ will be the first to slide outwards and become an outer corner.